michael3770/Udacity-Data-Science-Nanodegree-Projects/Data Science Blog Post/blogpost.md

-### Data Scientist Blogpost
+### Data Scientist Blogpost - Crop Recommendation

 ## Introduction

 *This blogpost is part of Udacity's Data Science Nanodegree program.
-Details of program can be found at [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025)*
+Details of program can be found at [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025), the project files are hosted on [github](https://github.com/michael3770/Udacity-Data-Science-Nanodegree-Projects/tree/main/Data%20Science%20Blog%20Post).
+Several minor details have been adjusted for formatting on medium.*

 There's no doubt tha COVID-19 brought a lot of disruption to the day to day life for a lot of people.
 The lockdown and restriction measures slowed virus spreading, but also brought inconvenience to grocery shopping etc. Many people turned to urban farming to be more self-sufficient and more sustainable on food sources.

 Now the next questions is what crop to grow?
 Clearly plants have different preferred growing conditions and this is where we can get some help from data science.
 In this blog, we will use the crop recommendation dataset from [harvard dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/4GBWFV) to help us select the most appropriate crop in the backyard.

-With this dataset, we are trying to answer several questions -
+We will start the analysis of the data using the CRISP-DM (Cross Industry Standard Process for Data Mining), which will use the following steps:

+1. Business Understanding
+2. Data Understanding
+3. Data Preparation and Cleaning
+4. Data Modelling
+5. Result Evaluation

+## Business Understanding

+According to the data source, this dataset was made by augmenting optimum soil and environmental characteristics for crop growth.
+It contains soil and environmental conditions, and the crop that match the condition.
+Based on the information, we would like to get answer to the following questions -

-- What are the most critical nutrients for a specific plant
+- What is the most suitable growth condition for each type of plant in the dataset?
-- What the best models to make predictions this data set
+- Are there any incompatible plants, where their best growth condition doesn't match?
-- Given the measurement of a specific soil, what is the most recommended crop?
+- Given the growth condition, what is the most recommended crop?

-## Exploratory Data analysis
+## Exploratory Data analysis and data cleaning

 Let's first have a peek at the dataset after importing it to pandas.